opencog/cogserver/opencog/cogserver/server/README.md

 This is a generic network server, and so `netcat localhost 17001` also works.
-Long or complex sequences of commands may be placed in a faile, and loaded by saying `cat somefile | netcat localhost 17001`.
+Long or complex sequences of commands may be placed in a file, and loaded by saying `cat somefile | netcat localhost 17001`.

 Loadable Modules
 ----------------